 Step 4 – Soften the edges

-I sometimes also use a piece of kitchen roll (ideally lint free) or a cotton rag to take the edge off.
-And sometimes only a finger will do just to get that subtle blend (If you like the effect of using your finger for blending then make sure you apply barrier cream before you start your painting session.
-Be aware to wash your hands.
+I sometimes also use a piece of kitchen roll (ideally lint-free) or a cotton rag to take the edge off.
+And sometimes only a finger will do just to get that subtle blend (If you like the effect of using your finger for blending, then make sure you apply barrier cream before you start your painting session.
+Be aware of washing your hands.
 I know I sound like your mum, but the lead used in some of the paints can be dangerous if persistently having skin contact.

 Step 5 – Add more shadow detail

-It is important to identify what falls into dark shadows and mid tones and it is not as easy as it sounds.
+It is important to identify what falls into dark shadows and mid-tones; it is not as easy as it sounds.
 Really study your reference image and say to yourself:

 ‘If I could only paint in pure black and pure white, what would I choose ?’

 Everything that falls into the black category is what we are concerned with at this stage.

 So even though some areas on my cheek are dark, I don’t put those in yet because they are halftones and will come as the portrait progresses.

 You want to try and keep your darkest shadows one dark tone so when you come to put in the halftones, you will have more scope to model the form.

 I’m still keeping a flat tone and a dry brush so the effect is very soft.